rancher/charts/packages/rancher-monitoring/overlay/app-README.md

 # Rancher Monitoring and Alerting

- This chart is based off of the upstream [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) chart.
-The chart deploys [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) and its CRDs along with [Grafana](https://github.com/grafana/helm-charts/tree/main/charts/grafana), [Prometheus Adapter](https://github.com/prometheus-community/helm-charts) and additional charts / Kubernetes manifests to gather metrics.
+ This chart is based on the upstream [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) chart.
+The chart deploys [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) and its CRDs along with [Grafana](https://github.com/grafana/helm-charts/tree/main/charts/grafana), [Prometheus Adapter](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-adapter) and additional charts / Kubernetes manifests to gather metrics.
 It allows users to monitor their Kubernetes clusters, view metrics in Grafana dashboards, and set up alerts and notifications.

 For more information on how to use the feature, refer to our [docs](https://rancher.com/docs/rancher/v2.x/en/monitoring-alerting/v2.5/).